shirleyar/sms-camera-assignment/README.md

 # sms-camera-assignment

-This app gets a mobile phone number and sends an sms the recipient with a link that opens the device camera.
+This app gets a mobile phone number and sends an SMS to the recipient with a link that opens the device's camera.

-It is written in Node.js in the backend (Express.js framework) and React and bootstrap in the frontend.
+It is written in Node.js in the backend (Express.js framework) and React & bootstrap in the frontend.
 Deployed to Heroku.

 App public URL:     https://fierce-reaches-16958.herokuapp.com/